hadolint/hadolint/README.md

 ## Develop

-If you are an experienced Haskeller we would be really thankful if you would tear our code apart in a review.
+If you are an experienced Haskeller, we would be very grateful if you would tear our code apart in a review.

 ### Setup